AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 ```
-{'data':{'first_name':'mister','last_name':'sister','player_id':1}}
+{'data':{'first_name':'alton','last_name':'coldman','player_id':1}}
 ```

-You might have noticed the url has "test" in it before the "/player".
+You might have noticed the urls we have beeing using to hit the "/player" endpoint has "test" in it before the "/player".
 Why is that "test" there?
 As we discussed in Step 1, we need to be able to have seperate flask app instances for seperate events(i.e. PAPA20 vs PAPA19).
 You'll also remember we discussed the fancy code that handles routing requests to the appropriate app.
 Well, the way that fancy code does the routing is it looks at the first part of the url after the host name.
 It uses that to decide which flask app instance to route to, and then it removes that part of the url before passing the request onto the flask app instance.
 The docker container you spun up bootstraps a flask app instance that handles all request for the "test" event.
 So in the case of the url http://localhost:8000/test/player, the fancy code found "test", removed test from the url (so it was now "http://localhost:8000/player") and routed the request to the appropriate flask app instance.
 As far as the flask app instance is concerned, it just got a request for the GET "/player" endpoint.

 If you have a decent grasp on what was just covered, you should be able to look at any of the enpoints on the main branch and understand what is going on.
-If weird stuff neeed to happen in the endpoint, it will be well documented.
+If weird stuff neeed to happen in the endpoint, it should be well documented.

 ## Step 4 : Implement "Add Player" in Fronted